 The physician must closely monitor the mother and baby and have the skill to notice when a baby is in an abnormal position.
 During any delivery, it is imperative to have the capacity to quickly move on to an emergency C-section.
 When the baby is malpositioned, everything must be in place for the physician to quickly perform a C-section.
 In fact, in most cases of face presentation, the baby must be delivered by C-section.
 When a baby is in a breech presentation, the physician can attempt to rotate the baby into a normal position, but these maneuvers require a lot of skill, and they are time-consuming.
 Thus, when breech presentation occurs, it often is safer to deliver the baby by C-section.
 It is important to remember that prolonged labor is associated with oxygen deprivation and fetal distress.

-Malpresentation, Umbilical Cord Problems and C-Section Delivery
+Malpresentation, Umbilical Cord Problems, and C-Section Delivery

 The umbilical cord is the baby’s connection to oxygen-rich blood coming from the mother.
 If the umbilical cord becomes completely compressed, the baby will not receive any oxygen.
-Face presentation is associated with multiple nuchal cords, which occurs when the cord is wrapped around the baby’s neck more than once.
+Face presentation is associated with multiple nuchal cords, which means that the cord is wrapped around the baby’s neck more than once.
 This can cause the cord to be compressed, thereby reducing the flow of oxygen-rich blood to the baby.
 A nuchal cord can also be so tight that it pushes on the vessels in the baby’s neck, restricting blood flow to the baby’s brain.
 Breech presentation is associated with nuchal cord and a prolapsed umbilical cord, which is when the cord exits the birth canal in front of the baby.
 A prolapsed cord becomes compressed by the baby’s body, which can severely or completely cut off the flow of oxygen-rich blood to the baby.
-When umbilical cords become compressed, babies must be delivered immediately to avoid hypoxic ischemic encephalopathy (HIE) and death.
+When umbilical cords become compressed, babies must be delivered immediately to avoid hypoxic-ischemic encephalopathy (HIE) and death.

 Cephalopelvic Disproportion and C-Section Delivery

-Cephalopelvic disproportion (CPD) is a pregnancy complication in which the fetus is too large to easily pass through the mother’s pelvis.
+Cephalopelvic disproportion (CPD) is a pregnancy complication in which the fetus’s head is too large to easily pass through the mother’s pelvis.
 Medical personnel must measure the mother’s pelvis at her first prenatal visit.
 Then, the physician must pay close attention to the baby, so the medical team can determine if the baby will be too large to fit through the birth canal.
 If the mother’s pelvis is small, an average sized baby may not fit.
 Sometimes the baby becomes macrosomic (large) due to gestational diabetes or other factors.
 Whatever the reason, if the baby cannot or is not likely to fit through the birth canal, the physician must discuss the option of a scheduled C-section delivery with the mother; the risks and benefits of all delivery options must be thoroughly discussed.

 It is crucial for the physician to be aware of the presence of CPD because it can be very dangerous to attempt vaginal delivery when CPD is present.
 Firstly, trying to vaginally deliver a baby that cannot fit through the birth canal causes labor to be prolonged, which can cause fetal distress.
-Secondly, when labor is prolonged, physicians may be tempted to use risky delivery techniques, such as the use of forceps or vacuum extractors, which greatly increases the chance of the baby suffering from an intracranial hemorrhage (brain bleed) and resultant hypoxic ischemic encephalopathy (HIE).
+Secondly, when labor is prolonged, physicians may be tempted to use risky delivery techniques, such as the use of forceps or vacuum extractors, which greatly increases the chance of the baby suffering from an intracranial hemorrhage (brain bleed) and resultant hypoxic-ischemic encephalopathy (HIE).
 Oftentimes, physicians spend too much time trying to use these risky instruments instead of quickly moving on to an emergency C-section.
 Physicians may also use the labor induction drugs Pitocin or Cytotec to speed up delivery.
 These drugs can cause contractions to be so strong and fast the baby becomes deprived of oxygen.
 Like forceps and vacuum extractors, if the baby is not going to fit through the birth canal, using devices to speed up labor will only delay the ordering and performance of a C-section delivery.
 If labor induction drugs cause a hypertonic uterus–which is characterized by excessive contractions of the uterus–the baby must immediately be delivered by C-section.
 This is because hypertonic uterine contractions can cause the oxygen deprivation in a baby to become progressively worse.

 Placental Abruption and C-Section Delivery

 Placental abruption is a pregnancy complication in which the placenta becomes either partially or completely separated from the uterus.
 Placental abruption is dangerous because the placenta connects the fetus to the womb (uterus).
 If the placenta becomes completely separated from the womb, the baby will be totally cut off from the mother’s blood vessels, which means no oxygen-rich blood from the mother will be able to enter the placenta and travel to the umbilical cord and then to the baby.
 In the case of a complete abruption, the baby must be delivered by emergency C-section in a matter of minutes.
-If the abruption is a partial one, the physician should be prepared to perform an emergency C-section because a partial abruption can turn into a complete or severe abruption very quickly.
+If the abruption is a partial one, the physician should still be prepared to perform an emergency C-section because a partial abruption can turn into a complete or severe abruption very quickly.
 The urgency of the delivery depends on multiple factors, including the location of the placental separation, the length of time of the separation, the age of the baby and the amount of reserve the baby has.
 The mother and baby must be closely monitored when any type of abruption is present; the fetal heart monitor can notify the physician of fetal distress.
-Failure to quickly deliver a baby when placental abruption is severe can cause oxygen deprivation and hypoxic ischemic encephalopathy (HIE).
+Failure to quickly deliver a baby when placental abruption is severe can cause oxygen deprivation and hypoxic-ischemic encephalopathy (HIE).

 Uterine Rupture and C-Section Delivery